 Acne is a widespread condition that causes blemishes on the skin.
 It is often first seen in adolescents but can strike at any age.
 Acne can occur in almost any area of the body but is most often seen around the face, chest, and back.

 For reasons that aren’t entirely clear to researchers, the body will sometimes overproduce a substance called Sebum.
 Sebum is produced by the body to moisturize the skin.
 When there is overabundant Sebum, it sometimes doesn’t make it past the hair follicle or pore, causing a clog.
-This results in growth of bacteria called Propionibacterium Acnes, or more simply P. Acnes, which is the underlying cause of acne.
-P. Acnes causes the redness, swelling and pustules usually associated with acne.
+This results in the growth of bacteria called Propionibacterium Acnes, or more simply P. Acnes, which is the underlying cause of acne.
+P. Acnes causes the redness, swelling, and pustules usually associated with acne.

 Acne is not caused by food or dirt, although both can make existing acne worse.
 While proper skin care and diet are important overall, they will not completely prevent or treat acne outbreaks.
 For relief, acne sufferers need to turn to traditional acne medication or holistic (natural) medicine for acne medication and treatments that are effective.

 Acne medication can either be topical – applied directly to the effected area – or oral – taken internally.

 Topical treatments such as Benzoyl Peroxide or Retinoids work by attacking bacteria that lies in the follicles.
 The two basic varieties of topically applied acne medication are those that contain antibiotics and those that do not.
 Acne medication without antibiotics can be purchased over-the-counter, but the more powerful creams containing antibiotics like Clindamycin and Erythromycin require a prescription.
 Azelaic Acid is sometimes used in topical acne medications as an anti-inflammatory.